top_heading

 [1:5] Iyyaka Na’budu wa-Iyyaka Nas’ta-een

-A 4-word verse consisting of 19 letters confirms our total submission to God alone before asking His guidance to lead us in the straight path realizing that none can give us except He what we need as everything in the heavens and the earth belong to Him and He is the Most Rich, Most Praiseworthy.
+A 4-word verse consisting of 19 letters confirms our total submission to God alone before asking His guidance to lead us in the straight path realizing that He is One who is sought to get help and none can give us except He what we need as everything in the heavens and the earth belong to Him and He is the Rich, the Praiseworthy, and He can only give us what we need.

-[20:14] Indeed Me, I am God; there is no other god beside I. So, you shall worship Me, and shall observe the Contact Prayer for My remembrance.
+[20:14] Indeed Me, I am God; there is no god except I. So, you (Moses) shall worship Me and shall establish the salat prayer for My remembrance.

-[31:26] To God belongs everything in the heavens and the earth.
-God is the Most Rich, Most Praise worthy.
+[22:64] To Him belongs what is in the heavens and what is in the earth.
+And indeed God; surely, He is the Rich, the Praiseworthy.

 d.
 Expecting guidance from God (1:6-7)